emca-it/Energy-Log-Server-6.x/03-00-00-Discovery/03-00-00-Discovery.md

 range 500 to 599.

 ### Operators ###
-The search language used in Energy Log Server allows to you use logical operators „AND", „OR" and „NOT", which are key and necessary to build more complex queries.
+The search language used in Energy Logserver allows to you use logical operators „AND", „OR" and „NOT", which are key and necessary to build more complex queries.